 When the The 7 Keys of Great Teaching are applied with the Phases in mind, it’s like hitting the sweet spot–less muscle, greater outcomes!

 Some of the greatest researchers in childhood behavior (Jean Piaget, Erik Erikson, and Dr. Raymond and Dorothy Moore) agree that children pushed academically at an early age tend to burn out early in adulthood, or long before.

 Young children do soak up learning like a sponge, but at what cost are children pushed into academic work too soon?

-A hate of learning is developed when children are forced to perform at a young age and blooms precisely at the time when non-pressured young minds have the potential to be the most curious and inquisitive!
+A hate of learning is developed when children are forced to perform at a young age, and becomes a huge obstacle to learning at precisely at the time when non-pressured young minds have the potential to be the most curious and inquisitive!

 And if children of a very young age soak up knowledge so easily, shouldn’t they be learning the most important lessons of love, work, and faith during their most formative years, rather than filling their heads with random facts and figures their minds are unable to yet comprehend?

 By contrast, when a young person enters youth with a passion for learning and an increased level of emotional and neurological maturity, they can study long, hard and effectively with a deep sense of purpose.

 They are able to make and keep commitments with an inner drive to excel.

 How sad it is when we push little ones to the point of emotional exhaustion, and then expect not nearly enough from our teens.
 It’s absolutely backwards!

 Children normally are not mature enough for formal school programs until their senses, coordination, neurological development, and cognition are ready.